prashant9394/helm-charts/usecases/twp-control-plane/depolyment.md

   nfs:
     server: <user input> # The NFS Server IP/Hostname
 ```

+By default Nodeport is supported for all ISecl services deployed on K8s, ingress can be enabled by setting the *enable* to true under ingress in values.yaml of
+individual services

 Note: The values.yaml file can be left as is for jobs mentioned below: